Skip to main content

-Curve Finance Tax UK — How HMRC Taxes CRV Rewards, Swaps, and LP Positions
+Curve Finance Tax UK: CRV Rewards, Swaps and LPs

 Curve is probably the trickiest protocol to get right for UK tax.
-Not because any single transaction is complicated — a stablecoin swap is straightforward enough — but because Curve touches so many different tax categories at once.
+Not because any single transaction is complicated (a stablecoin swap is straightforward enough) but because Curve touches so many different tax categories at once.
 Swaps, LP deposits, gauge staking, CRV rewards, veCRV locking, admin fee distributions.
-Each one has different tax treatment, and most tools lump them all together incorrectly.
+Each one has different tax treatment, and a single catch-all rule can lump them together incorrectly.

 If you've been providing liquidity in 3pool, claiming CRV from the Minter contract, or locking CRV for boost, this is the breakdown of how HMRC treats each piece.

-Same rules as any other DEX.
-Swapping DAI for USDC on Curve is a disposal of DAI and an acquisition of USDC, both valued at their GBP market price at the time of the transaction.
+Under the current rules, swapping DAI for USDC on Curve is a disposal of DAI and an acquisition of USDC, both valued at their GBP market price at the time of the transaction.
 The gain or loss is the difference between your Section 104 pool cost basis for the token you gave up and the GBP proceeds you received.
-Gas fees are an allowable deduction.
+Directly associated transaction gas can be an allowable cost under CRYPTO22150; unrelated or income-related fees should not be deducted from the gain automatically.

 CRV gauge rewards are income, not capital gains

-This is where most tax tools get Curve wrong.
-When you stake your LP tokens in a Curve gauge and claim CRV rewards via the Minter contract, those rewards are miscellaneous income — not capital gains.
+This is a common Curve classification trap.
+When you stake your LP tokens in a Curve gauge and claim CRV rewards via the Minter contract, those rewards are miscellaneous income, not capital gains.
 They're taxed at your income tax rate (20%, 40%, or 45%), and they go on the main SA100 tax return under "Other income," not on SA108 with your capital gains.

 Why this matters